Authentication

 Enhanced Security

 SSO reduces the risk of password-related security breaches by eliminating the need for users to remember and manage multiple credentials across different applications.
-It centralizes authentication, making phishing attacks less effective and minimizing the overall attack surface for cybercriminals.
+It centralizes authentication, minimizing the overall attack surface for cybercriminals.
+You can also take steps to avoid phishing and credential stuffing attacks at one place: the IdP.

 Streamlined User Experience

+Beyond improving security, SSO also significantly enhances the experience for end users by reducing login friction.
 With SSO, users only need to authenticate once to access multiple applications.
-This eliminates the need for repeated logins, reducing the brain burden associated with managing credentials.
+This eliminates the need for repeated logins, reducing the time it takes for users to get to what they actually want: the features of your applications.
 This streamlined experience can not only improve user satisfaction, your users might find greater productivity too.

 Simplified Access Management

 SSO solutions provide your team with better visibility and control over user access.
-Admins can manage user accounts, permissions, and access controls, from a single source making it easier to provision and remove users across multiple systems.
+Admins can manage user accounts, permissions, and access controls, from a single source, the IdP, making it easier to provision and remove users across multiple systems.

 Regulatory Compliance

 Centralized authentication and access controls in SSO help organizations meet regulatory requirements.
-Data access, user authentication, and audit trails are table stakes for FusionAuth.
-This makes HIPAA, SOC2, and other standards easier to manage.
+It simplifies data access, user authentication, and audit trails, which are essential for meeting standards such as HIPAA and SOC 2.
+This reduces the complexity of maintaining compliance, streamlines audit preparation, and helps protect sensitive data.

 Improved Productivity

-Yep!
-Each is designed to meet different needs and use cases.
-Here are some of the most common types:
+Each type of SSO is designed to meet different needs and use cases.
+Here are some of the most common protocols, including those used in many Software as a Service (SaaS) applications:

 SAML (Security Assertion Markup Language)